Red Line (Dubai Metro): Route 2020 extension

-As part of the Expo 2020 development in Dubai, an extension of the Red Line named Route 2020 announced in December 2015 and originally due to be completed mid-2019.
+As part of the Expo 2020 development in Dubai, an extension of the Red Line named Route 2020 was announced in December 2015 and originally due to be completed mid-2019.
 The extension project created a new section of the line from Jabal Ali to the Expo 2020 site, near Al Maktoum International Airport.

 Construction of the Route 2020 line started in 2016 by the ExpoLink Consortium, comprising Alstom, Acciona, and Gülermak.
 The track layout east of Jabal Ali station was modified to create a new branch and two additional platforms to serve the new route.
 The line was formally inaugurated by Sheikh Mohammed Bin Rashid Al Maktoum, Dubai's Ruler and UAE Prime Minister, on 8 July 2020.
 As a result of increasing popularity of the metro, the new stations feature platforms wider than those found in existing stations, to cope with greater ridership.
 The extension is 15 km in length, with 11.8 km above ground and 3.2 km below ground.
 Of the seven stations, five are elevated and two are underground.
 Eventually it is planned to extend the line beyond Expo 2020 to Al Maktoum International Airport, south of the Expo site.
 The route is expected to have 275,000 users each day by 2030.

 The extension was partially opened on 1 January 2021, with trains running a shuttle service between Jabal Ali and Al Furjan.
 The section from Al Furjan to Expo 2020 was opened on 1 June 2021, allowing the extension to be fully operational, as well as the transfer of the main Red Line route from Life Pharmacy to Expo 2020.

 The travel time between Centrepoint and Expo 2020 station is reported to be 1 hour 14 minutes with a service frequency of 2 minutes and 38 seconds during peak times (24 trains per hour in each direction), and a capacity of 16,000 passengers per hour in each direction.

 The section from Jabal Ali to Life Pharmacy initially ran as a shuttle service, with passengers from Centrepoint needing to change at Jabal Ali Metro Station for stations to Life Pharmacy.
 From 15 April 2024, trains from Centrepoint began operating directly to Life Pharmacy, removing the need to change trains at Jabal Ali.

 The directions depend on the timing of the Y junction where the Expo 2020 and Life Pharmacy branches meet in front of Jabal Ali Metro Station.

 Route

-As of 2021, the Red Line had 31 stations on the main line, and an additional 4 stations on the branch.
+As of 2021, the Red Line had 31 stations on the main line and an additional 4 stations on the branch.
 The line is 52.1 km long, with 4.7 km underground.

-170 feeder buses are provided by the RTA for commuters to commute to stations on the line are also in operation, as of 15 October 2010.
+170 feeder buses, which are provided by the RTA for commuters to commute to stations on the line, are also in operation, as of 15 October 2010.